Meghansh-Maurya/notes_api/README.md

 * SQLAlchemy ORM fundamentals
 * Database sessions and lifecycle
 * Foreign keys and relational integrity
+* JWT authentication and verification
+* Authorization and ownership enforcement
-* CRUD API design
+* Secure CRUD API design
-* Request vs response schemas
 * Backend project structuring
 * Git & GitHub workflow
-* API testing with Pytest

 ---

 ## 📜 Notes

 * SQLite is used for local development
-* Password hashing and authentication are **not implemented yet**
+* This project prioritizes **correct backend design over shortcuts**
-* Authentication (JWT) will be added in the next phase
+* Frontend integration and CORS will be added in the next phase

 ---

 ## 📜 License

 This project is for learning and practice purposes.